mendix/docs/content/refguide/new-merge-algorithm.md

 * **Fine-grained conflict resolution** – When there are conflicting changes in a document, you do not have to choose between whole documents: resolving a conflict using your change or using their change.
 Instead, you can resolve conflicts at the level of individual elements, such as widgets, entities, attributes, or microflow actions.
 Also, all non-conflicting changes from both sides are accepted automatically.

-* **No conflicts on parallel changes to lists of widgets** – When two developers make changes to the same list of widgets, there is no conflict, the changes are combined.
-However, if the changes are too close, a **list order conflict** is reported that reminds the developer who is merging the changes to decide on the final order of the widgets in the list.
+* **No conflicts on parallel changes to lists of widgets** – When two developers make changes to widgets in the same document there is no conflict, the changes are combined.
+However, if the changes are made too close to the same place in the document, a **list order conflict** is reported that reminds the developer who is merging the changes to decide on the final order of the widgets in the list.

 * **Acceptance of one of the changes automatically in certain cases** – There are some cases where the new algorithm does not give a conflict.
 For example, one developer has moved an entity and the other has deleted it.
 The entity will be deleted in this case.